 The Misunderstanding of Squats for Building Glutes

 Squats are an excellent exercise for overall lower body strength.
 However, the movement does not target the glutes directly.
 I don’t care how many people swear by squats as a glute builder (especially deep squats), the exercise targets the legs primarily.
-Here’s a new motto to live by: don’t do an indirect movement to obtain a direct result.
-In other words, don’t emphasize squats to develop your glutes, as it’s primarily a leg-builder.
+Here’s a new motto to live by: don’t do an indirect exercise in hopes of obtaining a direct result.
+In other words, don’t emphasize squats to develop your glutes, as it’s primarily a leg exercise.

 Traditional Glute Movements – Your Mommy’s Glute Routine